posi1/enigma2-plugins-1/fancontrol2/src/README.md

 appears as a value and bar graph.
 The bar display range is based on the individually set parameters.
 FanControl2 is prepared for different languages.
-POT file is in ipkg if anyone other languages would make available.
+POT file is in opkg if anyone other languages would make available.
 The settings are stored in the normal Enigma2 settings and are therefore included in the backup / restore.